wasilak/angular-c3-simple/bower_components/angular-c3-simple/README.md

 API
 --------------

-Basically all API toher than installation and initial config is provided by C3.js docs.
+Basically all API other than installation and initial config is provided by C3.js docs.

 Building / Minifing